lbergami/course-advanced-sql/Week-1/W1-Ex1.md

 * Creation of three tables: US city tables; Potential customers and; suppliers
 * Pairwise combination of customers and suppliers
 * Filter closest supplier for each customer based on geometric distance
-* Join to the resulting customer-supplier list required attributes
+* Join the resulting customer-supplier list with required attributes

 ```
     with lkpUScities as (